 “The gut-joint axis represents a paradigm shift in understanding canine mobility and comfort.
-While we cannot reverse genetic joint conditions, we can profoundly influence the gut-derived inflammation and metabolites that determine whether cartilage degenerates or maintains resilience.”
+Whilst we cannot reverse genetic joint conditions, we can profoundly influence the gut-derived inflammation and metabolites that determine whether cartilage degenerates or maintains resilience.”

 Summary